 So how do you regain the motivation and the drive to start controlling your life?

 Reversing the Process

 Most of us live paycheck to paycheck for at least part of our life.
-But can you believe 78% of us never escape that lifestyle?
+But can you believe 78% of us never escape paycheck to paycheck life?

-We may want to, but apparently only about a fifth of us actually do.
+We may want to, but only about a fifth of us actually do.